 Get On Board Grant

-First Push is taking the leap with a bigger investment in skateboarding by jumpstarting Get On Board in new communities and helping to reinvigorate existing programs that need a support boost.
+First Push has taken the leap with a bigger investment in skateboarding by jumpstarting Get On Board in new communities and helping to reinvigorate existing programs that need support.

-Our Get On Board program aims to make a positive impact in all 50 states by addressing two major challenges: access to equipment and training.
-We will provide gear and training grants to communities (these could be a single public school/district or a collection of public schools/districts) that are committed to introducing the awesomeness of skateboarding to students as part of their physical education classes.
+Our Get On Board program aims to make a positive impact across the United States by addressing two major challenges: access to equipment and training.
+We provide gear, training and lesson plans to communities (these could be a single public school/district or a collection of public schools/districts) that are committed to introducing the awesomeness of skateboarding to students as part of their physical education classes.
+During the 2024/25 grant cycle, we awarded eighteen (18) Gear Grants and three (3) $1,000 Matching Grants.

 Our gear grant idea.